DrupalSecurityTeam/drupalpcicompliance/DrupalPCICompliance.md

 ### Trust

 Online credit card transactions have become so common and accepted in our society that it's easy to forget what is at stake.
-When a thief goes after physical credit cards the amount of financial loss is limited in size and quantity because each card has to be stolen one at a time.
+When a thief goes after physical credit cards the amount of financial loss to a financial institution is limited in size and quantity because each card has to be stolen one at a time.
 However in the case of electronic payments, a single computer hacker can potentially breach multiple websites with the same exploit and steal hundreds, thousands, or even millions of credit cards.
-The financial loss by the number of people affected in a website compromise can be staggering.
+The financial loss by a financial institution and the number of people affected in a website compromise can be staggering.

 While these scenarios do in fact happen, their frequency is far outweighed by the volume of transactions that are handled securely.
 This is in part because of the set of security standards set forth by the Payment Card Industry.
 When properly applied, the risk level for transactions goes down significantly, which leads to more consumer trust in merchants, the process, and the industry as a whole can continue to expand.
 However, if this trust is broken, consumers will lose this confidence and seek other merchants and means of payment.

 ### Privilege

-A merchant's ability to accept card payments is a privilege, not a right.
-The Payment Card Industry has established a system of payment that is convenient for consumers and business owners who choose not to deal in checks and cash.
+A merchant's ability to accept credit card payments is a privilege, not a right.
+The Payment Card Industry has established a system of payment that is convenient for consumers and business owners.
 It is their system and they get to set the requirements.
 Anyone accepting online payments must sign a contract and/or accept a terms of use agreement that explicitly states the merchants responsibility to adhere to these requirements (unfortunately this isn't always emphasized in the sign up process, so be sure to read through the fine print).
-Therefore, simply installing a Drupal site to accept credit card payments doesn’t mean you have established the proper means of doing so.
+If a merchant fails to adhere to these requirements their ability to accept credit cards as a form of payment can be suspended.

 ### Distributed Components